 A favorite at Harbor East’s Wit and Wisdom, which brands its patio “Wit on the Water” in summer months (200 International Dr.), is the Blackberry Bramble with gin, lemon and blackberry-based crème de mure.
 Wit on the Water is just one of Baltimore’s many options when it comes to summer sipping with a harbor view.

-The new Sandlot at Harbor Point (1000 Wills St.), a manufactured beach from the folks behind Woodberry Kitchen, serves up slushies and ice cold beer on tap, alongside its bocce courts and volley ball nets.
+The new Sandlot at Harbor Point (1000 Wills St.), a manufactured beach from the folks behind Woodberry Kitchen, serves up its own exlusive beer in collaboration with The Brewer's Art, canned wine and bottle kombucha cocktails alongside its bocce courts and volleyball nets.
 Nearby, the bustling Barcocina (1639 Thames St.) has open air seating and offers seasonal cocktails, craft beer and an extensive menu of tequila (with a fixed price “open bar” option for folks who want to hang a while.)

 Cosima’s secluded patio, with its cobblestoned entry and view of the Jones Falls, is transporting – honestly, you could be in a walled Italian village.
 Gunther & Co.
 (3650 Toone St.) has its own hidden gem out back, with a living wall, trickling waterfalls and a cocktail list with such erudite options as King of Hard Style (Shochu, celery bitters, tonic) and Kate Bishop is Bae (poblano-infused mescal, cream sherry and passion fruit).
 The diminutive bar at Magdalena at the Ivy Hotel (205 E Biddle St.) opens into a lovely hidden garden in the hotel’s courtyard.